xmonader/3bot/specs/initialize.md

 ## As a user initialize through PC

 ### Assumptions
-* A user can type a city and suggested location(s) can be chosen.
+* A user can type a city and a suggested location can be chosen.
 This will be in an auto filling field (first version is ok with Google Maps API)
 * ThreeFold double name or email address as reference (use regex to check usecase, descriptive for user)
 * Private key is created by backend
 * Mnemonic words / private key are shared with TFT wallet